subsid/blog-skeleton/src/pages/blog/2018-01-10-the-great-fft/index.md

 tags: []
 date: "2018-01-10T17:30:00.000Z"
 path: "/blog/the-great-fft-part-1/"
+draft: false
 ---

-If you are in the field of software, you've probably wondered at some point: "What are the coolest algorithms ever discovered?".
+If you are in the field of software, you've probably wondered at some point: `What are the coolest algorithms ever discovered?`.
 As a fun task, I decided to try and understand [SIAM's top 10 algorithms of the 20th century](http://www.uta.edu/faculty/rcli/TopTen/topten.pdf).

 [The Fast Fourier Transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform) algorithm is revolutionary.
 The applications of FFT touches nearly every area of engineering in some way.
 The [Cooley-Tukey](http://www.ams.org/journals/mcom/1965-19-090/S0025-5718-1965-0178586-1/S0025-5718-1965-0178586-1.pdf) paper rediscovered ([It was found in Gauss's notes for calculations in astronomy! 🤷](https://en.wikipedia.org/wiki/Fast_Fourier_transform#History)) and popularized FFT.
 It is one of the most widely cited papers in science and engineering!